Otago Peninsula community rabbit management programme

 Otago Peninsula rabbit management area map

-In 2021, we engaged landowner/ occupiers, from Portobello to Taiaroa Head, in the Otago Peninsula for a Community-Led Rabbit Management Programme.
-Objectives of this programme include determining which areas of the Otago Peninsula are particularly rabbit prone and why, providing education about roles and responsibilities in relation to rabbit management, and providing guidance on effective rabbit management approaches.
+In 2021, the Otago Regional Council (ORC) engaged landowner/ occupiers, from Portobello to Taiaroa Head, in the Otago Peninsula for a Community Rabbit Management Programme.
+The objectives of this programme include identifying which areas of the Otago Peninsula are particularly rabbit prone and why, providing education about roles and responsibilities related to rabbit management, and offering guidance on effective rabbit management approaches.

-Between October-December 2021, we undertook inspections and visits on 37 public and privately- owned properties from Portobello to Taiaroa Head to determine which locations are most affected by rabbits, which properties are managing rabbits well, and which properties require a greater level of control.
+Between October-December 2021, ORC undertook inspections and visits on 37 public and privately-owned properties from Portobello to Taiaroa Head to determine which locations are most affected by rabbits, which properties are managing rabbits well, and which properties require a greater level of control.

-In early 2022, the council held a community meeting in Portobello to allow neighbouring property owners/occupiers to come together to discuss their rabbit management approach, and also for ORC staff to offer advice on control options.
-Around this time, further inspections were also undertaken on several additional properties, management plans were received and reviewed, and individualised feedback was provided to landowners/occupiers.
+In early 2022, ORC held a community meeting in Portobello to allow neighbouring property owners/occupiers to come together to discuss their rabbit management approaches, and ORC staff provided advice on control options.
+Around this time, further inspections were also undertaken on additional properties.
+Management plans were reviewed by ORC staff, and individual feedback was provided.

 Next steps